Boilers and Pressure Vessels

-If you have any comments or concerns regarding the Commission’s rules or believe any Commission rule is: (1) unclear; (2) ambiguous; (3) in conflict with another rule of the Commission, another state agency, or a local ordinance; or (4) in need of updating or amending, please complete the form located at Code Comments, Proposals, and Advice.
+If you have any comments or concerns regarding the Commission’s rules or believe any Commission rule is: (1) unclear; (2) ambiguous; (3) in conflict with another rule of the Commission, another state agency, or a local ordinance; or (4) in need of updating or amending, please complete the form located at the Code Comments and Proposals page.

-Additionally, if you would like to request a variance from any rule in 675 IAC 30, please complete an application and review the information at Division Variances.
+Additionally, if you would like to request a variance from any rule in 675 IAC 30, please complete an application and review the information on the Variances page.

 Contact email@example.com if you have questions or would like to request additional data be included in the above data file.